genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 10
 ```

-We got the new value of `a` out !
+We got the new value of `a` out!
 Let's try one more time:

 ``` python
 >>> next(generator_inst)